-i.
 Critical Questions

 Projects that address multiple EMC critical themes and multiple critical questions within a given theme will be ranked higher than those that only address a single theme and critical question, particularly if the projects align with the EMC's prioritized critical questions in that funding year.
 Five to six prioritized critical questions are determined by vote amongst the current EMC members at the beginning of each calendar year.
-Among the 11 above referenced themes, the EMC has prioritized five thematic questions for FY 2022/23, though this <a href="mailto:shall-not-exclude-compelling-thematic-questions-posed-outside-of-those-five-questions-compelling-thematic-compelling-c
+Prioritized critical questions in fiscal year 2022/23 are as follows: